-- 1. The appellant is under 21 years of age (Testimony). - 2.
-On 11/24/2023, the appellant's orthodontic provider, Dr. requested prior authorization for comprehensive orthodontic treatment (full braces) (Testimony, Exhibit 4). - 3.
+- 1. The appellant is under 21 years of age. - 2.
+On 02/12/2024, the appellant's orthodontic provider, Dr. Willcutts, requested prior authorization for comprehensive orthodontic treatment (full braces). - 3.
 MassHealth provides coverage for comprehensive orthodontic treatment only when there is a severe and handicapping malocclusion. - 4.
 As one determinant of a severe and handicapping malocclusion, MassHealth employs a system of comparative measurements known as the HLD Index score. - 5.
 A HLD Index score of 22 or higher denotes a severe and handicapping malocclusion. - 6.
-The appellant's orthodontic provider, selected by the appellant, calculated an HLD score of 5 points, based on measurements she took of the appellant's malocclusion. - 7.
-The appellant's orthodontic provider did not allege that the appellant had an automatic qualifying condition, nor did he attach a medical necessity narrative to the prior authorization request. - 8.
-DentaQuest reviewed the treating orthodontist's submission and agreed with him that the appellant's malocclusion did not meet MassHealth's requirements for payment for his comprehensive orthodontic treatment. - 9.
-DentaQuest, on behalf of MassHealth, denied the appellant's request for comprehensive orthodontic treatment on 11/28/2023. - 10.
-A timely appeal of MassHealth's determination was submitted to the Board of Hearings on 01/10/2023.
+The appellant's orthodontic provider, selected by the appellant, calculated an HLD score of 16 points, based on measurements she took of the appellant's malocclusion. - 7.
+The appellant's orthodontic provider did not allege that the appellant had an automatic qualifying condition, nor did he attach a medical necessity narrative to the prior authorization request. - DentaQuest reviewed the treating orthodontist's submission and agreed with him that the appellant's malocclusion did not meet MassHealth's requirements for payment for the comprehensive orthodontic treatment. - 9.
+DentaQuest, on behalf of MassHealth, denied the appellant's request for comprehensive orthodontic treatment on 02/12/2024.

-- 11. A fair hearing took place before the Board of Hearings on 02/12/2024. - 12.
-The appellant and his mother appeared in person at the fair hearing. - 13.
-MassHealth's representative at the fair hearing was an orthodontist employed by DentaQuest, MassHealth's dental contractor. - 14.
-At the fair hearing, the MassHealth orthodontist requested and received permission to examine the appellant's malocclusion. - 15.
-Using measurements taken from the appellant's oral photographs, X-rays, the measurements obtained from the examination and other submitted materials, the MassHealth representative, a licensed orthodontist, determined that the appellant did not have a an HLD score of 22 or above or an automatic qualifying condition. - 16.
-There was no other documentation of medical necessity for the comprehensive orthodontic treatment provided to MassHealth. - 17.
+- 10. A timely appeal of MassHealth's determination was submitted to the Board of Hearings on 03/01/2024. - 11.
+A fair hearing was scheduled to take place on 04/01/2024; however, the appellant did not appear.
+His father contacted the Board of Hearings and a request for a rescheduled hearing was approved. - 12.
+A fair hearing took place before the Board of Hearings on 05/13/2024. - 13.
+The appellant and his father appeared in person at the fair hearing.
+They were assisted by an Arabic-language interpreter. - 14.
+MassHealth's representative at the fair hearing is an orthodontist employed by DentaQuest, MassHealth's dental contractor. - 15.
+At the fair hearing, the MassHealth orthodontist requested and received permission to examine the appellant's malocclusion. - 16.
+Using measurements taken from the appellant's oral photographs, X-rays, the measurements obtained from the examination and other submitted materials, the MassHealth representative, a licensed orthodontist, determined that the appellant did not have a an HLD score of 22 or above or an automatic qualifying condition. - 17.
+There was no other documentation of medical necessity for the comprehensive orthodontic treatment provided to MassHealth. - 18.
 The DentaQuest orthodontist concluded that the appellant does not have a severe and handicapping malocclusion.